 - Bikes - Biking is another excellent way to get around NOLA.
 The city's bike share program is called Blue Bikes, and it's really affordable to use ($0.15/minute or $25.00/month).
 You'll find other places to rent bikes too, and you can also take bike tours which is a great way to explore the city.

 - Uber / Lyft - Just like in most other U.S. cities, you can use your Uber or Lyft app to find a driver.
 This is my preferred way to get around after dark.

 If you are flying into New Orleans, you will be landing at Louis Armstrong International Airport.
 From there, you have a few options for getting into the city (prices are subject to change):

 - Airport Shuttle - Look for Airport Shuttle signs outside the luggage area.
 It costs $24.00 one-way or $44.00 round trip (kids under 6 ride free) and will take you to / from French Quarter, Downtown, and Uptown hotels, the Convention Center, cruise ship terminals, and more.
 Purchase tickets at the airport or in advance.
 Wheelchair accessible vehicles are also available, but must be booked one week in advance.

 - Taxi - You'll find a taxi stand outside the airport.
-The fare is $36.00 each way for up to two people.
+The fare is $36.00 each way for up to two people to the French Quarter / CBD.
 Additional people are $15.00 each and bags are $1.00 each.